AntropovD/ShootEmAll/README.md

 ShootEmAll
 ==========
-Small worms-like game
-Used qt creator
+Worms-like game written on Qt and C++.
-Linux and Windows versions
+Linux and Windows versions published